envincebal/feedreader-testing/README.md

 This project is a web-based application that reads RSS feeds.
 The purpose is to practice test driven development using the [Jasmine](http://jasmine.github.io/) framework.
 We are to write a serious of tests based on a series of instructions to ensure the listed functionality works.
 All tests were written in **feedreader.js**.

 Click <a href="https://envincebal.github.io/feedreader-testing/">HERE</a> to view app.
-If you downloaded this to your local machine, you can run the app by opening up **index.html**.
+If you downloaded this to your local machine, you can run the app by opening up the **index.html** file.

 ## Steps for completing this project